 If you comb, brush, shampoo, chemically straighten, or use heat-styling tools or permanent color, the fact is, you are in some way or another harming your hair.
 Even pulling your hair into a ponytail too often can be destructive.
 Before you throw your hands up in the air and surrender, know that it is possible to prevent this damage.
 You just have to know what to look for.

 Easily mistaken for frizz, split ends are the damaged tips of the hair shaft that have split into two or three fragments.
-The ends are the oldest part of your hair and tend to grow increasingly porous over time, which is why many naturally curly girls emphasize oiling their ends.
+The ends are the oldest part of your hair and tend to grow increasingly porous over time, which is why many naturally curly people emphasize oiling their ends.
 If your hair looks full and voluminous at the roots and much thinner at the ends, your ends are probably damaged.
 Getting a trim and focusing on moisturizing hair care are crucial to staving off further issues.

 Lack Of Elasticity